nautobot/nautobot/nautobot/docs/configuration/optional-settings.md

 ## CELERY_WORKER_PROMETHEUS_PORT

++++ 1.5.x

-Default: `0` (disabled)
+Default: `` (disabled)

 Environment Variable: `NAUTOBOT_CELERY_WORKER_PROMETHEUS_PORT`

-Port for prometheus metric HTTP server running on the celery worker.
+Ports for prometheus metric HTTP server running on the celery worker.

+Normally this should be set to a single port, unless you have multiple workers running on a single machine, i.e. sharing the same available ports.
+In that case you need to specify a range of ports greater than or equal to the highest amount of workers you are running on a single machine (comma-separated, like "8080,8081,8082").
+You can then use the `target_limit` parameter to the Prometheus `scrape_config` to ensure you are not getting duplicate metrics in that case.
+Set this to an empty string to disable it.

 ---